qmk/qmk_firmware/docs/reference_configurator_support.md

 ## How the Configurator Understands Keyboards

-To understand how the Configurator understands keyboards, first one must understand layout macros.
-For this exercise, we're going to imagine a 17-key numpad PCB, which we're going to call `numpad`.
+To understand how the Configurator understands keyboards, one must first understand layout macros.
+For this exercise, we're going to imagine a 17-key numpad PCB, which we're going to call `numpad`:

 ```
 |---------------|